 addTrack will create a new SSRC and media section.

-Immediately after a SRTP Session is established these media packets will start being sent via ICE after being encrypted using SRTP.
+Immediately after an SRTP Session is established, these media packets will start being encrypted using SRTP and sent via ICE.

 createDataChannel creates a new SCTP stream if no SCTP association exists.
-By default, SCTP is not enabled but is only started when one side requests a data channel.
+SCTP is not enabled by default.
+It is only started when one side requests a data channel.

-Immediately after a DTLS Session is established, the SCTP association will start sending packets via ICE and encrypted with DTLS.
+Immediately after a DTLS Session is established, the SCTP association will start sending packets encrypted with DTLS via ICE.

 createOffer generates a Session Description of the local state to be shared with the remote peer.